 Dear (Representative/Senator) NAME,

-I’ll be in the State House from ___ to ____ and I would love to set up a time to meet with you to share [ORG NAME’s] legislative concerns 2021, which include [key policy issues].
+I’ll be in the State House from ___ to ____ and I would love to set up a time to meet with you to share [ORG NAME’s] legislative concerns, which include [key policy issues].
 I will follow up with a phone call to see if we can choose a specific meeting time.

-I am [NAME], [TITLE] at [ORG] and we are raise awareness on key issues impacting nonprofits this session.
+I am [NAME], [TITLE] at [ORG] and we are raising awareness on key issues impacting nonprofits this session.
 Our sector provides deep contributions nonprofits make to Vermont’s economy and quality of life, and we are proud to be a part of this important sector.

 Thank you for your time and for your service to the State of Vermont!